About CFI On Campus

 The students agreed that there were dangers inherent in the present religious assaults on academic freedom, civil liberties and scientific literacy in the United States.
 They outlined their concerns in a Declaration of Necessity, which they then distributed via the Internet.
 The results were astounding.
 Within a year, seven students' dream had become a successful reality: forty campus groups were soon established or affiliated with what was then known as the Campus Freethought Alliance.
 The founding students set a goal of adding one hundred new student groups to CFA during their second year.

-Since then, the movement has continued to grow, and has received strong support from the Council for Secular Humanism, the Committee for Skeptical Inquiry, and other organizations affiliated with the Center for Inquiry.
+Since then, the movement has continued to grow, and has received strong support from the Center for Inquiry.
 In 2004, CFA changed its name to the Center for Inquiry On Campus to better reflect its commitment to the ideals put forth by the Center for Inquiry.
 CFI's campus outreach initiative now has two full-time coordinators at its international headquarters at the Center for Inquiry.
 In addition, there are many student volunteers involved in various the Center for Inquiry programs, campaigns and development activities.